 Commercial audio speakers are wired connected in parallel (see diagram below).

 The mixer / amplifier controls the power delivery to the speakers.
 It will likely have multiple input levels control and a single output control (master).
 By adjusting an individual input (eg a mic input) you can alter the volume level associated with this input (ie. microphone announcements are louder or quieter, but other inputs remain unchanged).
 The amplifier will also have a 'master' levels control which adjusts all volume levels.
 Remember you also have the speaker transformer 'tappings' to control the levels of individual speakers.

 TIP: You can install a volume attenuator controller to provide for further individual volume control to one or many speakers.

 Audio Zones or 'All Calls'

-Most commercial audio systems simply present output to all of the speakers (ie. the announcament or music goes to all speakers, we call this an 'all calls' system).
+Most commercial audio systems simply present output to all of the speakers (ie. the announcment or music goes to all speakers, we call this an 'all calls' system).
 It is possible though to configure and design a system to create audio 'zones' so that you can control output to individual speaker groups (this could be to separate office areas from the factory or even segmenting the system into separate floors or different buildings.
-Zone design and configuration can be complicated - for this reason, we view multi-zone commercial audio designs (PA/Tannoy or BGM) as beyond the scope of a basic system, and would recommend your contact with us to discuss further.
+Zone design and configuration can be complicated - for this reason, we view multi-zone commercial audio designs (PA/Tannoy or BGM) as beyond the scope of a basic system, and would recommend you contact us to discuss your project design and plans further.